gitter-badger/agroups.io/README.md

+# IN PROGRESS, NOT HAVE ANY VERSION !!!

 # About Agroups.io
 A open-source project, agroups.io is a desktop UI app (OSX, Windows and Linux) developed with JS stack based on node-webkit (nw.js) with AngularJS and RequireJS to manage all package managers, like a bower, npm and composer.